jdittrich/userNeedResearchBook/text/02_prepareTheResearch.md

 >
 > This leads to a page that says this:
 >
 > _We would like to learn more about how people use smartphones and tablets/iPads for recipes and for learning to cook better.
-We're looking for people who who do not yet consider themselves cooking enthusiasts—so if you are still learning, that’s not only fine with us, but actually helpful!
+We're looking for people who do not yet consider themselves cooking enthusiasts—so if you are still learning, that’s not only fine with us, but actually helpful!
 In the research, a member of our product development team would visit you and look over your shoulder while you cook.
 This would take approximately 1:30h.
 If you like to participate, please fill out this form: \[contact form\]_

 In the previous example, it was easy to reach out to participants because they were already using a product of the company you work for.
 But sometimes, field access is harder than just putting up some notes or banners.
 Often, this is because you actually don’t know where to find potential research participants yet.
 In this case, you first need to do some research to find them.